 xiii.
 Inventories

 Inventories are included in the Balance Sheet at the lower of cost and net realisable value.
-The cost of inventories is assigned using recognised formula.
-The council has set a de minimis value of $\pounds 100k$, below which inventories are not held on balance sheet.
+The council has set a de minimis value of £100k, below which inventories are not held on balance sheet.

 xiv.
 Investment Property